Frequently Asked Questions

 FCVs including the Toyota Mirai and Honda Clarity are already equipped with CHAdeMO inlets, allowing power feedback using the CHAdeMO technology.

 IEC has published 4 fast charging standards in the world.
 German automakers developed Combo-EVs that Germany promoted.
 While the Japan government accepts all IEC standard chargers to be installed, since the EV infrastructure in Japan was already well-equipped with the CHAdeMO standard, we presume that German automakers decided to utilise the existing infrastructure to maximise the benefit to users.

 German automakers and CHAdeMO Association consensually validated technical information concerning the safety and compatibility when they adopted the CHAdeMO protocol.

 As for the European market, CHAdeMO standard chargers and EVs had already been well established in some countries before CCS EV/infrastructure was introduced.
 Therefore, multi-standard chargers with both CHAdeMO and Combo connectors are gaining in popularity today.

 At the moment, CHAdeMO does not have a plan to develop adapters, because there is little demand, and because ensuring safety of fast DC charging using adapters to convert the interface shall entail a great deal of technical challenges.

-To the best of our knowledge, there are Tesla super chargers as well as some Combo chargers available, as Japanese market does not exclude other standards.
+To the best of our knowledge, there are Tesla super chargers as well as some CCS chargers available, as the Japanese market does not exclude other standards.
 Chargers equipped with other international standards are also eligible for subsidies from the Japanese government.

 CHAdeMO is published by IEC along with Combo 1(US), Combo 2(DE), and GB/T(CN) standards under IEC 61851-23 for charging system; IEC 61851-24 for communication; and IEC 62196-3 for connector.
 CHAdeMO is an EN standard recognised by CENELEC, along with Combo 2, as well as an iEEE standard (2030.1.1).